 The compensation figures in our guides are based on actual placements made by our recruiters and their knowledge of the latest market conditions and hiring trends.
 Robert Half has published our Salary Guides every year for decades, so you can be confident you’re getting reliable and timely data.

 With our guides, you don’t have to rely on national or industry averages either; we report starting salary ranges for each position by percentile, based on candidate experience level and skills, as well as the complexity of the job duties.
-The Robert Half guides also allow you to fine-tune salary ranges to your city.
+The Robert Half Salary Guide also allow you to fine-tune salary ranges to your city.

 Laws can change and evolve over time.
 The important thing when you’re entering into salary discussions is to focus on the compensation range you’ve set for the position, not a candidate’s past pay.
 You’ll increase your chances of offering a compelling salary that attracts talented applicants, and you’ll stay out of hot water.